nickserv/danamccurdy.com/_posts/2017-12-14-a-sea-of-peace.md

 title: A Sea of Peace
 image: 'https://i.imgur.com/fwQnFvZ.jpg'
 ---
-There is peace to be found
+Peace can easily be found
 in tranquil waters,
 if we allow the turbulence within to be calmed